laforge49/asynchronous-entities/ae-vault/8activities/8024-entityTree.md

 The entity maps held by the go blocks:
 - The entity-map-atom now holds all the entity maps previously held by the go blocks, making them very accessible.

+Invariant maps
+- Invariant maps are just those entity maps that are marked invariant.

 The entity maps held by a federation:
 - While a federation is active, the FEDERATOR-NAME in the federator's env names the federator.
 This will be used to identify the active federation.
 - While a federation is active, the FEDERATOR-NAME in the entity maps will name the federation they are participating in.